Louisa-Otoo/CNN-website-clone/README.md

-# CNN NEWS WEBSITE FRONTEND CLONE
-# Al Jazeera News Frontend Clone
+# CNN News Frontend Clone

 A responsive frontend clone of the [CNN] (https://www.cnn.com/) news website, built using **HTML*** and **CSS**.
 This project replicates the layout, structure and typography of the original site, focusing on visual and structural fidelity.